wfailla/un-orchestrator/orchestrator/README_COMPILE.md

 	; Create makefile scripts based on the previously selected options
 	$ cmake .

-	; Compile and create the executables
+	; Compile and create the executable
 	$ make